First-Year writing's Digital Literacy Showcase:

 In Create to Learn : Introduction to Digital Literacy, critical media scholar and Professor of Communication, Renee Hobbs, defines "digital literacy" this way:

-For us, digital literacy comprises a series of reading and composing skills, habits, and knowledges, and relationships that are at the heart of first-year writing.
-These include critical modes of consumption and production, such as critical media literacy, multimodal composing, and digital writing and rhetoric.
 In our classes, we ask students to engage with digital texts of all sorts, from PDF articles to viral videos, and even AI-generated texts.
-We work with students to learn how to consume all texts (digital and non-digital) "critically"--that is, by attempting to understand who wrote them, for what purpose, for which audience(s), using what mediums.
+We work with students to learn how to consume digital and non-digital texts "critically"--that is, by attempting to understand who wrote them, for what purpose, for which audience(s), using what mediums.

-Our classes also engage students in producing digital and non-digital texts, often simultaneously.
-We ask students to write academic essays, for example, but then we also invite them to re-imagine their formal essays as videos, infographics, websites, hybrid genres, and more with careful attention to how the audiences, purposes, and contexts change with different media.
-Many of the digital texts students produce in our first-year writing classes are "re-mixed" or "re-mediated" texts.
+Students also produce digital and non-digital texts, often simultaneously.
+We ask students to write academic essays, for example, and we also invite students to re-imagine their formal essays as videos, infographics, websites, hybrid genres, and more with careful attention to how the audiences, purposes, and contexts change with different media.
+Your 10-page academic essay isn't going to do numbers on social media, and your short-form video probably won't fly in your organic chemistry class.
+The challenge is developing rhetorical flexibility for new and changing circumstances.

-Developing digital literacy is vital for all university students, but we think especially for students living and working in the Bay Area generally and Silicon Valley specifically.
-SJSU’s identity as Silicon Valley’s Public University, as well as the university’s reputation for building knowledge with students along with developing the necessary skills for applying it in the service of our society, demands that we be at the forefront of supporting students’ digital literacy.
+Developing digital literacy is vital for all university students in the twenty-first century, but we think especially for students living and working in the Bay Area generally and Silicon Valley specifically.
+SJSU’s identity as Silicon Valley’s Public University demands that we be at the forefront of supporting students’ digital literacy.

 WHy Digital Literacy?